 Fraser Health's current year-to-date performance for hospital sepsis is 3.2, which is meeting the target of 3.8.
 We continue to perform better than the historical national average and B.C. average on this indicator.
-Our hospitals' year-to-date results show that six sites (Chilliwack, Eagle Ridge, Fraser Canyon, Mission Memorial, Peace Arch and Royal Columbian) are meeting their internal targets.
+Our hospitals' year-to-date results show that seven sites (Abbotsford, Delta, Eagle Ridge, Fraser Canyon, Mission Memorial, Peace Arch and Royal Columbian) are meeting their internal targets.

 In-hospital acquired sepsis is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
 Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective, focusing on prevention.
 Part of this is to educate all Healthcare Providers on early prevention, recognition and treatment of Hospital Acquired Sepsis and to improve the uptake and utilization of tools for the healthcare teams to identify and treat hospital acquired sepsis and diagnose it early.
+We have an active regional Hospitalist working group that has revised the Sepsis Pre-Printed Orders (PPO) and we are working to support nurses in utilizing the Sepsis Screening Tool on our inpatient units for early detection and recognition of Sepsis.
+Quality improvement efforts in sepsis recognition and documentation are likely to result in an increase in the sepsis prevalence data.
+This will support us to obtain a more accurate value of the true prevalence of Sepsis.